 Glossary

-Accessibility - The degree to which individuals have access to a location, facility, program, open space, and cycle and walk networks.
+Accessibility - The degree to which individuals have access to a location, facility, program, open space, and walking, wheeling and bike riding networks.

 Active frontage - Building frontage which contains uses that promote activity on the street.